About the Laboratory to Combat Human Trafficking (LCHT)

 Support Anti-Trafficking Partnership Leaders (40%)

-- Establish and maintain relationships with partners in the anti-trafficking movement
+- Establish and maintain relationships with partnership leaders and survivors in Colorado’s anti-trafficking movement

 CANDIDATE ATTRIBUTES/SKILLS SOUGHT

-- The ideal candidate is an exceptional real-time thinker and problem-solver, an organized, energetic leader and a team player.
+- The ideal candidate is an exceptional problem-solver, an organized, energetic leader and a team player

 - Excellent verbal, written, presentation and interpersonal skills

-- Knowledge or experience in various learning delivery options and technologies, i.e. classroom, online, virtual, etc. in order to best achieve learning objectives
+- Knowledge or experience in various learning delivery options and technologies, i.e. classroom, online, and others to best achieve learning objectives

 - Demonstrated facilitation skills, including working with people from diverse backgrounds, working with medium to large groups, and managing difficult dialogues

-- Skills in facilitating an inclusive learning space, supportive of diverse learning styles, able to teach a range of intersectional and intersecting identities
+- Skills in providing an inclusive learning space, supportive of diverse learning styles, and knowledge of trauma-informed principles

 - Experience developing and supporting emerging leaders